A reed bunting perched in a tree.

 Image by Rigoberto Díaz from Pixabay

-The Vermilion Flycatcher is a small, North American bird that ranges from southwestern Canada to northern Mexico.
-The flycatcher inhabits open woodlands and riparian corridors, where it feeds on a variety of insects, including dragonflies.
+The Vermilion Flycatcher (Pyrocephalus rubinus) is a small, vibrant bird found across North America, from southwestern Canada to northern Mexico.
+It thrives in open woodlands and riparian corridors, where it showcases impressive hunting abilities.
+The flycatcher feeds on a variety of flying insects, including dragonflies and moths, which it catches midair with remarkable precision.
+Perched on high branches or wires, it scans its surroundings before swooping down to capture its prey.

 Alder Flycatcher